 Chinese turtle soup in Singapore.
 Image credit: Chensiyuan, CC-BY-SA 2.5

-A favourite of the Chinese, turtles are most commonly eaten as soup - they chop up and boil the meat, skin and innards of a soft-shell turtle as a snack or starter for a meal.
-At least they’re not wasting anything, right?
+A popular dish in China, turtles are most commonly eaten as soup - they chop up and boil the meat, skin and innards of a soft-shell turtle as a snack or starter for a meal.

 Fried spiders for sale at the market in Skuon, Cambodia.
 Image credit: Mat Connolley, CC-BY-SA 3.0